zdravkov/kendo-docs/api/wrappers/jsp/treeview/checkboxes.md

 ### checkChildren `boolean`

 Indicates whether checkboxes of child items should get checked when the checkbox of a parent item is checked.
+This also enables tri-state checkboxes with an indeterminate state.

 #### Example
     <kendo:treeView-checkboxes checkChildren="checkChildren">